 Although the cause of HAND remains unknown, scientists have several theories.
 They speculate, for example, that it may be the result of chronic inflammation, lingering damage from the initial infection, or a toxic effect of antiretroviral drugs.

-Alternatively, low levels of the virus may persist in the brain as a result of the blood-brain barrier limiting the passage of antiretroviral drugs into the brain.
+Alternatively, low levels of the virus may persist in the brain as a result of the

 The signs and symptoms of HAND can be subtle, which makes it challenging for doctors to diagnose early and monitor.